 Mistakenly, most people believe the only way to sobriety for those suffering from drug dependence is intensive inpatient programs.
-Actually, there are many other addiction treatment options available, including outpatient treatment, and according to Brightside Clinic in Northbrook and Tinley Park, IL, many times, these are a much better solution to addiction.
+Actually, there are many other addiction treatment options available, including outpatient treatment, and many times, these are a much better solution to addiction.

 If you or someone you know is suffering from drug dependence, here are a few ways they might benefit from outpatient addiction treatment:

 If you would like to learn more about outpatient programs for those living with drug dependence, contact Brightside Clinic today.
-Since opening in 2015, they have helped over 200 people a month recover from opioid addiction.
-Reserve an appointment today in Northbrook by calling (224) 205-7866 or in Tinley Park by calling (708) 292-0044.
-Visit their website for more information about their programs.
+Since opening in 2015, we’ve helped over 200 people a month recover from opioid addiction.